Chinesischer Turm (Chinese Tower)

 Beer and food

-Hofbräu is now served.
+Hofbräu beer is now served.
 The owners switched over from Löwenbräu a few years ago, God bless their souls.

 There are plenty of typical German snacks on offer from the self-service huts (not the best wurst I’ve had, but not bad!), and you can go in for a proper sit-down meal at the restaurant next door.